 Immediately following the public announcement of the transaction, Apollo Management, L.P., which had been steadily increasing its bids throughout the process and had proposed a \$40 a share offer late in the evening of March 18th (following the board meeting where the Crane group proposal was approved), sent the special committee a letter criticizing the process and confirming its \$40 per share offer.
 The board directed EGL management to share all the information that had been provided to the Crane group and fully cooperate with Apollo's due diligence efforts with the view toward obtaining a superior proposal from Apollo.
 On March 27th, Apollo increased its offer to \$41 per share.
-On the same day, Apollo filled a lawsuit against EGL and its management team alleging the merger agreement with the Crane group was "the product of a sham process, controlled and manipulated by Crane," and a "coerced, self-dealing transaction."
+On the same day, Apollo filed a lawsuit against EGL and its management team alleging the merger agreement with the Crane group was "the product of a sham process, controlled and manipulated by Crane", and a "coerced, self-dealing transaction."

 On May 6th, after over a month of discussions with Apollo, the EGL special committee determined that Apollo's increased offer of \$43 per share was a superior proposal under the merger agreement and gave the Crane group the required notice under the merger agreement to trigger their match right.
 On May 12th, the last day of the match period, the Crane group offered \$45 per share, and an increased break-up fee of \$55 million (a strategy that was similarly used in Blackstone's battle for EOP described below).
 Apollo countered with an increased bid of \$46 the next day.
 Following the public announcement on May 17th (after the expiration of the Crane group's match right) by EGL that the special committee was recommending Apollo's \$46 offer, the Crane group made its last offer of \$46.25 and a \$30 million break-up fee.
 Apollo increased its offer to \$47.50 and, presumably confident that their bid would not be topped, proposed a \$20 million break-up fee.
-The Crane group declined to match and EGL accepted the doubt on the causality between the presence of a "go-shop" provision and the emergence of successful third party bids.
+The Crane group declined to match and EGL accepted the Apollo offer.

-Apollo offer.
 Unfortunately for the Crane group, EGL never agreed to the increased break-up fee and the Crane group had to settle for the original \$30 million break-up fee.